vacuousVersifer/MrsKList/README.md

 A list of shows my students want my teacher to watch
 I made this as a way to learn how to do databases and social media-like things

+There will probs only be like two people who ever use this =L